Contextual MetaML: Syntax and Full Abstraction

-If MetaOCaml were equipped with an LMML-style type system, one could write the program as\footnote{Here we use a syntactic sugar that the explicit substitution $\delta$ can be omitted if it is the identity, i.e. $[x/x]$.}: \begin{Ocaml} let power_staged n = let y = ref box 1 in for i = 1 to n do y := letbox u = !y in box (u * x) done; letbox u = !y in fun x -> u;; let f = power_staged 3;; \end{Ocaml} Here, the code is constructed in a way that is more intuitive and closer to the original imperative \ocaml{power} function.
+In Contextual MetaML, one could write the program as\footnote{Here we use syntactic sugar, omitting the explicit substitution $\delta$ if it is the identity, i.e. $[x/x]$.}: \begin{Ocaml} let power_staged n = let y = ref box 1 in for i = 1 to n do y := letbox u = !y in box (u * x) done; letbox u = !y in fun x -> u;; let f = power_staged 3;; \end{Ocaml} Here, the code is constructed in a way that is more intuitive and closer to the original imperative \ocaml{power} function.
 The reference \ocaml{y} stores the open code \ocaml{box (1 * x * ...)} and is dynamically updated during the for-loop.

-In Table~\ref{tab: type systems}, we summarise the design space of type systems for quotation-based metaprogramming.
+In \Cref{tab: type systems}, we summarise the design space of type systems for quotation-based metaprogramming.